PyGreSQL/PyGreSQL/docs/contents/pg/module.rst

 .. function::  cast_record(string, [cast], [delim])

-    Cast a string representing a PostgreSQL record to a Python list
+    Cast a string representing a PostgreSQL record to a Python tuple

     :param str string: the string with the text representation of the record
     :param cast: typecast function(s) for the elements of the record